-The key to making this Backyard Halloween Luau feel simultaneously Hawaiian and haunted is to use a mixed color palette that includes warm fiery colors, natural greens and beiges, and a deep spooky black.
+The key to making this Backyard Halloween soiree feel simultaneously Hawaiian resort inspired and haunted at the same time is to use a mixed color palette that includes warm fiery colors, natural greens and beiges, and a deep spooky black.

 To bring in the reds and oranges of the fire traditionally present at luaus, I used spray paint to give tiki tumblers an orange makeover.
 I also incorporated bold red plates and glasses in my table settings, and repurposed a vibrant red and orange sarong as a table runner.